top of page

 Why do people use violins?

-We don`t know, but we will try to remember the feeling,
+We don't know, but we'll try to remember the feeling,

 since memory is a tricky thing.

-One of us is trying to give up smoking.
+One of us is trying to quit smoking.

-One of us is still taking pictures of sunrises every morning.
+One of us still photographs the sunrise every morning.

 And one of us is having breakfast.

-Once again we are asking ourselves if we can survive.
+Once again we wonder if we will be able to survive.

 What a life.

-„Why do people use violins?“ is a physical theatre performance exploring memories of relationships, loneliness, addiction and pain in everyday life and how they can become the trigger of violent actions.
-Using nothing but eleven chairs, three roses and a banana (and the occasional cigarette if needed), the piece creates a full world of movement, voice, rhythm and music, in which terrible things may happen anytime.
+“Why do people use violins?” is a Physical Theatre performance that explores memories of relationships, loneliness, addiction, and pain in everyday life, and how these can become the trigger for violent actions.
+Using only eleven chairs, three roses, and a banana (and occasionally a cigarette), the performance creates a complete world of movement, voice, rhythm, and music, in which terrible things can happen at any moment.

 Līva Nora Apšeniece